AdobeDocs/release-notes.en/current.md

 ---
 title: Latest Release Notes
-description: Learn about the latest release notes, new features, and new documentation for [!DNL Experience Cloud] products and services.
-Find new help and tutorials about [!DNL Experience Cloud], [!DNL Creative Cloud for enterprise], and [!DNL Document Cloud].
+description: Read the latest release notes for Adobe [!DNL Experience Cloud] products and services.
+Learn about upcoming events and new documentation on Experience League.
+Discover the latest tutorials and courses for [!DNL Experience Cloud] applications.
 doc-type: release notes
 last-update: September 2022
 author: mfrei